yiqingxyq/yiqingxyq.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second-year master student in the data mining group at the University of Illinois Urbana-Champaign supervised by Prof. Jiawei Han.
-My research goal is to automatically extract knowledge from massive unstructured data.
+I will begin my Ph.D. at the Language Technologies Institute of Carnegie Mellon University in 2022 Fall.

-I have broad interest in NLP, data mining and machine learning.
-My previous/ongoing research topics include information extraction, summarization, taxonomy construction and graph algorithms.
-I currently work on open-domain event type discovery, where the model automatically finds the event types in the given text corpus.
-This can help people understand the corpus and facilitate the annotation process of event extraction.
+I have broad interest in NLP and data mining.
+My previous/ongoing research topics include pretrained language models, information extraction, summarization, taxonomy construction and graph algorithms.
+I currently work on improving the pre-training of t5-based language models to obtain better sequence embeddings.
+This can be applied to downstream tasks such as dense retrieval and recommendation.

 I obtained my Bachelor Degree in computer science and mathematics in Hong Kong University of Science and Technology.
-After graduation, I worked as a research intern at Alibaba, exploring few-shot interaction recommendations under emerging scenarios.

 <!---
 Test